-23000 à -1492

 James Marshall

-A carpenter by training and employed by John Sutter, he was the first to discover gold in California in 1848 in the American River.
-Unfortunately for him, he was chased off his land and never benefited from his find, which was at the origin of the gold rush.
-The California State Legislatur will offer him a meager pension for 2 years, but James Marshall will die in poverty.
-In Coloma, a monument is dedicated to him: a bronze statue pointing in the direction of the discovery of the first gold nugget
+Trained as a carpenter and employed by John Sutter, he was the first to discover gold in California in 1848 on the American River.
+Unfortunately for him, he was driven off his land and never profited from his find, which sparked off the gold rush.
+The California State Legislature offered him a meager pension for 2 years, but James Marshall died in poverty.
+In Coloma, a monument is dedicated to him: a bronze statue pointing in the direction of the discovery of the first gold nugget.

 1849